SU-IST707-SP26/group-project-treeo/final/submission.md

     - Random Forest Regressor: Used for its ability to handle non-linear relationships and provide clear feature importance.
     - XGBoost Regressor: This was our best approach.
 We used gradient boosting to handle the zero-inflated nature of the grid cells.
     - Counterfactual Simulation: Once the best model was trained,  we re-ran the test set with estimated_officers and % of command set to zero.
 This allowed us to observe which "hotspots" persisted versus those that vanished.

+We trained two versions of each model:

+Baseline model (no deployment features)
+Includes only temporal, spatial, and historical crime features Deployment model (with deployment features)
+Adds deployment-related variables to assess their incremental predictive value

+This comparison allows us to estimate the unique contribution of deployment to explaining crime variation.

 ### Methods 2.0
 Our modeling approach is designed to predict crime at a spatio-temporal level (grid cell × day) while evaluating the influence of police deployment on observed crime patterns.